The Office of Housing and Community Development (OHCD) and The Office of Community and Homeless Services (OCHS)

 Ending Homelessness Program (EHP)

-In partnership with the community's Homeless Policy Task Force (HPTF) and Continuum of Care, OHCD/OCHS led the development, in 2006, of the County's Ten Year Plan to End Homelessness, Everyone at Home NOW, and now manages the implementation of the plan.
+In 2006, in partnership with the community's Homeless Policy Task Force (HPTF) and Continuum of Care, OHCD/OCHS led the development of Everyone at Home NOW, the County's Ten Year Plan to End Homelessness, and now manages the implementation of the plan.
 OCHS also manages the County's Homeless Management Information System (HMIS) and the community Point in Time (PIT) count of homeless persons conducted each January.
 The PIT Reports below summarize the results of those efforts to identify and better understand the causes of homelessness in Snohomish County.

 In 2006, OHCD/OCHS convened a stakeholder workgroup with representatives from the public housing authorities, non-profit housing developers, public and private funders, lenders and social service providers to create the Affordable Housing Production Plan (AHPP).
 The AHPP contains targets for the production and preservation of affordable housing units between 2007-2017.